Other clubs of Wiipurilainen Osakunta

 The club organises regular training, and everyone is welcome to join regardless of physical condition and orienteering ability.

-Wiipurilaisen Osakunnan kotiseutukerho
+Wiipurilaisen Osakunnan Kotiseutukerho

 Wiipurilaisen Osakunnan kotiseutukerho introduces the osakunta to traditions from the home region of Southern Karelia.
 The club’s definition of home region is, however, not so restricted by borders, as evidenced by past day trips exploring Karelian roots in Turku, Hämeenlinna, Porvoo, Tuusula and Tallinn.